rx290/PythonPortfolio/Notes/Interview_questions_prac.md

 23. what is a doubly linked list?
     Doubly linked lists are a special type of linked list wherein traversal across the data elements can be done in both directions.
 This is made possible by having two links in every node, one that links to the next node and another one that connects to the previous node

-24. What is huffman algorith?
+24. What is huffman algorithm?
     Huffman’s algorithm is used for creating extended binary trees that have minimum weighted path lengths from the given weights.
 It makes use of a table that contains the frequency of occurrence for each data element.

-24. what is fibonacci search?
+25. what is fibonacci search?
     Fibonacci search is a search algorithm that applies to a sorted array.
 It makes use of a divide-and-conquer approach that can significantly reduce the time needed in order to reach the target element.

-25. Explain recursion?
+26. Explain recursion?
     Recursive algorithm targets a problem by dividing it into smaller, manageable sub-problems.
 The output of one recursion after processing one sub-problem becomes the input to the next recursive process.

-26. What is hashing?
+27. What is hashing?
     Hashing is a technique or process of mapping keys, values into the hash table by using a hash function.
 It is done for faster access to elements.
 The efficiency of mapping depends on the efficiency of the hash function used.

     Let a hash function H(x) maps the value x at the index x%10 in an Array.
 For example if the list of values is [11,12,13,14,15] it will be stored at positions {1,2,3,4,5} in the array or Hash table respectively.

-27. What is a spanning tress?
+28. What is a spanning tress?
     A spanning tree is a subset of Graph G, which has all the vertices covered with minimum possible number of edges.
 A spanning tree does not have cycles and it can not be disconnected.

-28. What are greedy algorith,?
+29. What are greedy algorith,?
     The below given problems find their solution using greedy algorithm approach −

         Travelling Salesman Problem